-- The real cost of equity calculated on the basis of the original beta is between 3% and 8% for the electricity sector and between 1% and 9% for the gas sector (on average across 24 European countries.
-If outliers are excluded, the value of the real cost of equity will be 5% to 7% for electricity and gas companies alike. - The regulatory framework, especially with respect to the remuneration of the RAB, can also influence the level of the rate of return.
+- The real cost of equity calculated on the basis of the original beta is between just under 2% and 8% for the electricity sector and between over 2% and almost 14% for the gas sector (on average across 25 European countries1).
+If outliers are excluded, the value of the real cost of equity will be 4% to 8% for electricity and gas companies alike. - The regulatory framework, especially with respect to the remuneration of the RAB, can also influence the level of the rate of return. - Generally speaking, the real risk free rate is higher in those countries whose GDP is below EU average.
+The lowest value of the real risk free rate is found in countries with a stable economy.
+The equity beta (ca. 0.4-1.1) multiplied by the market risk premium (0.5%-6.8%) appears to be generally low.
+The cost of equity also depends on the year in which the assessment is made.